 Planning for improved and sustainable cage aquaculture in Lake Volta, Ghana:

 This three-year project commenced in December 2012 and is funded by a Leverhulme/Royal Society Africa Grant.
-The principal aim of the project is to build capacity in environmental monitoring and assessment and to formulate a plan for improved and sustainable cage aquaculture on the Volta lake, so contributing to the developing industry and assuring regional food security.
+The principal aim of the project is to build capacity in environmental monitoring and assessment and to formulate a plan for improved and sustainable cage aquaculture on the Volta lake, so contributing to the developing industry and to regional food security.

-Specifically, the project is working to:
+Specifically, the project will:

 - Build a spatial database to model cage system site suitability in Lake Volta